-Quantitative tightening is done by the central banking system.
-They sell asset’s they’ve accumulated to reduce the amount of money circulating in the economy.
+The central banking system does quantitative tightening.
+They sell assets they’ve accumulated to reduce the amount of money circulating in the economy.
 Most of these assets they accumulate and sell are bonds.
 In essence, they’re balancing the central bank’s inflated balance sheet.

 How Does the Fed Impact the Stock Market?